 When you find yourself caught up in a book until long past midnight, what is it that keeps you turning that page?
 Engaging, relatable characters?
 Gorgeous, multi-sensory settings?
 Or maybe it’s the powerful, evocative themes that teach us something about the world?
 All of these things make for an effective story, but when you “just one more chapter” your way through an entire book, it’s likely due to a simple literary device: the cliffhanger.

-Cliffhangers are as old as storytelling, dating all the way back to the Arabian Nights .
-In this article we’ll look at the definition of a cliffhanger, some examples of cliffhangers from literature, and how to use cliffhangers to take your story to the next level.
+Even though they’re a mainstay of the modern television series, cliffhanger endings are as old as storytelling, dating all the way back to the Arabian Nights.
+In this article we’ll look at the definition of a cliffhanger ending, some cliffhanger examples from literature, and how to use cliffhangers to creates drama and take your stories to the next level.

 What is a cliffhanger?

-A cliffhanger is a literary device that ends a section of a story on a big dramatic question.
-This section might be a scene, a chapter, or even an entire novel in a continuing series.
-The big dramatic question makes the reader want to keep reading to find out the answer.
+A cliffhanger is a literary device that ends a section of a story in a stunning event or a big dramatic question.
+In a cliffhanger the protagonist is left in a precarious situation, or is confronted with shocking new information, and the reader is compelled to keep reading more to find out what happens next.

 She does this for one thousand and one nights.
 The king agrees to keep her alive just one more day, just one more day, waiting to see what happens next.
 After this has gone on for a while he begins to reflect that maybe he’s been a bit of a misogynistic jerk, and decides to spare her after all.